david7joy/CockroachDB-Multi-Region-on-AWS/readme.md

 ## 3. Route53 and multiple Load Balancer connection

-Follow the setps [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) to create routing to load balancers.Routing policies let you choose how Route 53 routes traffic to your resources.
+Follow the steps [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) to create routing to load balancers.Routing policies let you choose how Route 53 routes traffic to your resources.
 If you have multiple resources that perform the same operation, such as serve content for a website, choose a routing policy other than simple.
 Here's a brief comparison:

 - Simple: Simple records use standard DNS functionality.